Aquarius (Tinashe album): Singles

 "2 On", which features American rapper Schoolboy Q, was released on January 21, 2014 as the lead single from Aquarius.
 It impacted US rhythmic contemporary and urban contemporary radio on March 18, 2014.
-The song peaked at number 24 on the Billboard Hot 100, number 53 on the UK Singles Chart and spent four weeks atop the Billboard Rhythmic chart.
+The song peaked at number 24 on the Billboard Hot 100 and spent four weeks atop the Billboard Rhythmic chart.
 On November 24, 2014, "2 On" was certified platinum by the Recording Industry Association of America (RIAA) for shipments of one million units.
 The album's second single, "Pretend" featuring ASAP Rocky, was released on August 22, 2014.
 "All Hands on Deck" was sent to US urban contemporary radio on February 24, 2015, as the third and final single from the album.